top of page

 668 Students Served from 2002-2019

-After 18 years of building and evolving Wye River Upper School, Chrissy Aull announces her retirement as the Head of School.
+After 18 years of building and evolving Wye River Upper School, Chrissy Aull announced her retirement as the Head of School.

 She remains a beloved member of our community.